Family of Pope Leo XIV: Louis Prevost

 Louis Martín Prevost (born 1951) is Leo XIV's eldest brother.
 As a child, he was an altar server.
 He is a Navy veteran who lives in Florida.
 After attending Mendel Catholic High School, graduating in 1969, Louis was drafted into the Navy in college, and later studied computer technology.
 Louis is a vocal critic of the Democratic Party, having shared numerous posts on Facebook supporting the MAGA movement.
 He states that he and his brother, Leo XIV, know each other's political views, and they have had disagreements on certain topics.
 He is married to Deborah Prevost.

 John Prevost

-John Joseph Prevost (born 1953 or 1954) is the middle brother in the Prevost family; he is younger than Louis Prevost, but one year older than Leo XIV.
+John Joseph Prevost (born 1953) is the middle brother in the Prevost family; he is two years younger than Louis Prevost, but two years older than Leo XIV.
 He is a retired educator who lives in New Lenox, Illinois, having followed in his father's footsteps to pursue a career in education.

 Prevost attended Mendel Catholic High School, graduating in 1972.
 He worked in Catholic schools for 35 years, including 27 years as a principal, some of which was at St. Gabriel Catholic School in Chicago.

+John Prevost was the subject of a hoax bomb threat in April 2026.